House Elf Beef & Dumpling Stew | Harry Potter Inspired Recipes

 Instructions

-• In a large pot over medium high, heat the vegetable oil until shimmering.
+• In a large pot over medium-high heat, heat the vegetable oil until shimmering.
 Toss in the chunks of beef and cook until just browned on the outsides, about 2-3 minutes.
 Remove from the pot and set aside.

 • Add the carrots and celery to the pot.
-Cook until the celery brightens in color, about 1-2 minutes, then add the garlic, salt and pepper.
+Cook until the celery brightens in color, about 1-2 minutes, then add the minced garlic, salt, and pepper.
 Sprinkle the flour across the vegetables and stir until everything is coated in flour.

-• Pour the chicken, beef, and garlic broth (if using) into the pot and bring to a rolling boil.
-Reduce the heat to a simmer, cover, and let stew about 20-25 minutes.
+• Pour the chicken, beef, and garlic broth into the pot and bring to a rolling boil.
+Reduce the heat to a simmer, cover, and let stew for about 20-25 minutes.

 • While the stew cooks, start making the dumplings.
-Whisk together the flour, salt, pepper, baking powder and the herbs.
+In a bowl, whisk together the flour, sea salt, black pepper, baking powder, and the herbs.
 In a separate bowl, stir together the milk and egg.

-• Slowly pour the milk mix into the dry mix.
+• Slowly pour the milk mixture into the dry mix.
 Stir together until a thick batter-like dough forms.
 You should be able to pull off individual pieces without it sticking to your fingers.
-Pull off 1-2 tablespoon sized chunks of dough and roll between your palms to create a dough ball.
+Pull off 1-2 tablespoon-sized chunks of dough and roll between your palms to create a dough ball.
 Let the dough rest for about five minutes.

 • When the stew has about ten minutes remaining, return the meat to the stew then begin adding the dough balls to the pot.
 The dough should form an even layer on the top of the stew.

-• Cover the pot and let cook for about 10-15 minutes, until the dough is cooked though and puffed up.
-Serve the stew to S.P.E.W. supporters, friendly wizards and of course, the boy who lived.
+• Cover the pot and let cook for about 10-15 minutes, until the dough is cooked through and puffed up.
+Serve the stew to S.P.E.W. supporters, friendly wizards, and of course, the boy who lived.
 Enjoy!

 Keyword beef, dumplings, soup